Canley FordParks & Walks

 - School age

 Canley Ford is situated between Hearsall Golf Course and Stivichall Common.
 It forms part of the Millennium Green Local Nature Reserve, and is a great place for all the family to explore.
+Check out our YouTube video here!

 The main footpath through Canley Ford is along Canley Brook, which itself is worth exploring for wildlife, and it's a great paddling spot for dogs!